zarab33/mastery-quiz/README.md

 ### 3. Check that your answers pass the automated tests

 Your code will be automatically tested that it correctly fulfills the requirements (outputs the correct results) and that it is well written code.
 These automated tests are done using RSpec - a very commonly used testing tool for Ruby.
-You might find it useful to read the [RSpec Pill](https://makersacademy.teachable.com/courses/makers-academy-mastery-precourse/lectures/3989149) before you run your first test to gain a deeper understanding of how the tests work.
+You might find it useful to read the [Fixing Problems](https://github.com/makersacademy/mastery-quizzes/blob/master/fixing_problems.md) guide that explains tests and understanding errors.
+Take a look at the [RSpec Pill](https://makersacademy.teachable.com/courses/makers-academy-mastery-precourse/lectures/3989149) for a more general overview.
 Don't worry too much about creating your own tests at this point as that's what you'll do loads of in Week 4!

 * To check your answer for a question: